-5. Visa-free Transit is Free and Easy For Layovers in Shanghai
+5. Visa-free Transit is Free and Easy For a Layover in Many Chinese Cities including Shanghai

-Tourist visas and transit visas are likely to be reinstated in the coming months after being suspended due to the coronavirus pandemic.
-Adding a layover in Shanghai is perfect when reaching destinations in South East Asia from Europe or North America.
+No one yet knows when tourist visas and transit visas will be reinstated – but, it isn’t looking likely before 2022.
+But, we can plan for future trips!
+Adding an extended stopover in Shanghai is perfect when reaching destinations in South East Asia from Europe or North America.

-The China Transit Visa (also known as visa-free transit) allows layovers in Shanghai for up to 144 hours, as long as you are travelling from and onwards to 2 different countries (ie, London to Shanghai to Bali), and you have a passport from one of 53 countries.
-24-hour transit visas are available to citizens of most countries.
+The China Transit Visa (also known as visa-free transit) allows layovers in Shanghai, and many other cities, for up to 144 hours.
+That is, as long as you are travelling from and onwards to 2 different countries.
+For example, London to Shanghai to Bali.
+And, that you have a passport from one of 53 countries.

-The transit visa is free and issued on arrival (no embassy visit or pre-application required!), unlike the ordinary tourist visa for China.
+All durations of transit visas are free and issued on arrival.
+You don’t need an embassy visit or application in advance!
 This makes it a convenient option for both holidaying tourists and long-term travellers.

-To find out more about whether you and your travel itinerary are eligible for the China Transit Visa, as well as a step-by-step guide to getting the transit visa, check out this blog post.
+RELATED POST: Find out more about whether you and your travel itinerary are eligible for the China Transit Visa, with this step-by-step guide.

-6. Spend Time Exploring the Province During Your Layover in Shanghai
+6. Spend Time Exploring the Province During Your Stopover in Shanghai

 You could easily spend months in Shanghai and still have plenty to see.
 There is lots to do for all ages, budgets, weather scenarios, and moods.

 Even at the highest vantage points, the city continues into the horizon for as far as the eye can see.
-But beyond the city centre are some gems of places well worth visiting during a layover in Shanghai.
+But beyond the city centre are some gems of places well worth visiting during your stay.

 Disneyland Shanghai is conveniently located on the metro (Disney Resort Station, end of line 11).

 The park is also very close to Shanghai Pudong International Airport.
-To go directly from the airport to Disney, take a taxi (approx 30 minutes).
-There are no direct metro lines, meaning you’d have to go all the way into the city centre and then back out (taking at least 2 hours!)
+To go directly from the airport to Disney, take a taxi (approximately 30 minutes).
+There are no direct metro lines from the airport to Disney.
+Meaning, you’d have to go all the way into the city centre and then back out (taking at least 2 hours!)

 Short trips to Jiangsu or Zhejiang provinces